Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <tbody>
 <tr>
 <td> Floating </td>
-<td> "Floating" rasters include decimal points, which makes them ideal for displaying elevation data -- the caveat to that is since infinitesimal values are included, there is no way to create an attribute table for the raster.
-Generally, this renders floating point rasters ideal for data visualization, but not as useful for analytical workflows. </td>
+<td> "Floating" rasters include decimal points, making them ideal for displaying elevation data.
+The caveat is that, since infinitesimal values are included, an attribute table cannot be created for the raster.
+Generally, this makes floating point rasters ideal for data visualization, but less useful for analytical workflows. </td>
 </tr>
 <tr>
 <td> Integer </td>
-<td> Integer rasters retain an attribute table since their values are countable.
-If you wish to create a TIN model for 3D modeling with building footprints or need to extract elevation values to a feature layer, then it may be better to select an "Integer" type raster.
-The disadvantage to integer rasters is that they cannot display data in a manner as detailed as floating-point rasters. </td>
+<td> Integer rasters retain an attribute table, as their values are countable.
+If a TIN model for 3D modeling with building footprints is to be created, or if elevation values need to be extracted to a feature layer, selecting an "Integer" raster type may be more appropriate.
+The disadvantage of integer rasters is that they cannot display data with the same level of detail as floating-point rasters.</td>
 </tr>
 </tbody>
 </table> <br>

-<p> "Sampling Type" has two choices "Cell Size" and "Observations" (Table 6).
-Both options have the "Sampling Value" and "Z factor" sub options.
-Since we have a square grid of LIDAR data, select "Cell Size" as the "Sampling Type". </p> <br>
+<p> "Sampling Type" offers two choices: "Cell Size" and "Observations" (Table 6).
+Both options include the "Sampling Value" and "Z Factor" sub-options.
+Since a square grid of LIDAR data is used, "Cell Size" should be selected as the "Sampling Type." </p> <br>

-<p> For "Sampling Value", a lower sampling value produce a higher resolution raster -- it can be left on the default value of ten, though you may wish to plug in a couple of other values (such as 1, 5, 25, 100) and run the tool to see how the resolution of the output raster is affected. </p> <br>
+<p> For "Sampling Value," a lower sampling value produces a higher resolution raster.
+The default value of ten can be left as is, although other values (such as 1, 5, 25, or 100) may be tested by running the tool to observe how the resolution of the output raster is affected. </p> <br>

-<p> The "Z factor" is used to convert x and y units to a z unit that has a different unit of measurement.
-If, for example, the x and y units are in feet, and the z coordinate is in meters, the z factor would be 3.28084 to convert the z units into feet from meters.
-It is also used as a measure of vertical exaggeration in 3D modeling to make the verticality of features more striking.
-The Z factor can be left at the default value of one since we do not need to convert measurements or prepare any 3D models.  </p> <br>
+<p> The "Z Factor" is used to convert x and y units to a z unit with a different unit of measurement.
+For example, if the x and y units are in feet and the z coordinate is in meters, the Z factor would be set to 3.28084 to convert the z units from meters to feet.
+It is also used to apply vertical exaggeration in 3D modeling, making vertical features more prominent.
+The Z factor can be left at the default value of one, as no conversion of measurements or 3D modeling is required. </p> <br>

 <table> <caption> Table 6.
 Sampling Types for Raster Datasets </caption>
 <thead>